graemerocher/micronaut-oraclecloud-workshop/lab_configuration/lab_configuration.md

 As you can see the configuration resolved via the environment variable is resolved and replaces the values that were defined earlier in either `application.yml` or `application-oraclecloud.properties`.

-Note that with environment variables you use upper-case and underscore separated variable names which are normalized into the lower-case equivalent.
+Note that with environment variables you use upper-case and underscore separated variable names which Micronaut normalizes into the lower-case equivalent.
 In this case `MICRONAUT_SERVER_PORT` becomes `micronaut.server.port`.

 ## Rolling Back Configuration Changes